AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 <img src="tiles_03.png" height=300>

-Remember: we always want `master` to be consistent with `AllenInstitute/master`, so we aren't going to merge your topic branch back into `local/master`.
+Our topic branch is ready, and we'd like to get our changes integrated into `AllenInstitute/master`.
+GitHub has a great facility for this, so we need to get your changes up to your GitHub fork.
+Remember: we always want `master` to be consistent with `AllenInstitute/master`, so we aren't going to merge the topic branch back into `local/master`.
 Instead, we are going to push your topic branch up to your fork and integrate it into `AllenInstitue/master` from there.

 1. Right-click your branch, then click "push"
 2. Name your branch on Github (use the default, which is the same name)